AI harness engineering

 Free-form prompting is how agents get lost.
 Skills are structured slash commands with defined phases and clear stopping points.
 Use /goat as the default entry point and it routes to the right one.

-/goat-plan Plan features, refactors, and milestones with complexity routing Plan
+/goat-plan Plan features, refactors, and milestones - scales from hotfix to system change Plan

-/goat-critique Multi-lens critique to surface blind spots before shipping Critique
+/goat-critique Surface blind spots from multiple angles before shipping Critique

 /goat-security Threat model, dependency audit, and compliance checks Security